 The two Kindy programs also follow the Queensland Kindergarten Learning Guideline which specifically focuses on enriching children’s learning in the Kindergarten year.
 The guideline provides advice to support Kindergarten teachers to strengthen the children’s sense of belonging, being and becoming.
 The guideline has five learning and development areas that relate to the five broad learning outcomes in the Early Learning Framework which are as follows:

 - Children have a strong sense of identity

 - Children are connected with and contribute to their world

 - Children have a strong sense of wellbeing

 - Children are confident and involved learners

 At Campus Kindergarten we embrace a wide range of perspectives and understandings.
 We are strongly based in an emergent curriculum where children are co-creators of the learning journeys.
 We support their developing of questions and help them seek solutions and encourage them to theorise and test out ideas.
 This is sometimes called socio-constructivism.
 We help children develop a cooperative culture in the rooms that supports taking risks and expressing ideas.
 We support the expression of ideas in a “hundred” different ways.

 The program is derived from observations of the capabilities and interests of each child.
 This allows the program to be open and flexible as children explore their world, and grow more and more capable and confident in their own abilities.
-The program endeavors to develop the child’s independence, physical growth and ability to focus and concentrate.
-Additionally, social skills, intellectual skills and emotional developmental needs are essential components considered in the design and presentation of the curriculum.
+The program seeks to develop children's learning, development and wellbeing.
+Additionally, social skills, intellectual skills and emotional wellbeing are included as essential components of our holistic programs.